 - have staffing difficulties;

 - fail to comply with contractual obligations;

 - experience regulatory compliance issues;

 - undergo changes in priorities or become financially distressed;

 - form relationships with other entities, some of which may be our competitors;

-- · have human errors; or
+- have human errors; or

 - be subject to cyberattacks.

 These factors may materially adversely affect the willingness or ability of third parties to conduct our pre-clinical studies and clinical trials and may subject us to unexpected cost increases that are beyond our control.
 If the CROs do not perform pre-clinical studies and clinical trials in a satisfactory manner, breach their obligations to us or fail to comply with regulatory requirements, the development, regulatory approval and commercialization of our product candidates may be delayed, our future partners, if any, may not be able to obtain regulatory approval and commercialize products derived from our product candidates, or our development programs may be materially and irreversibly harmed.
-If we are unable to rely on pre-clinical and clinical trials we conduct and this could significantly delay the development of our product candidates and/or commercialization of any products derived from our product candidates and could require significantly greater expenditures.
+If we are unable to rely on pre-clinical and clinical data collected by our CROs, we could be required to repeat, extend the duration of, or increase the size of any clinical trials we conduct and this could significantly delay the development of our product candidates and/or commercialization of any products derived from our product candidates and could require significantly greater expenditures.
 In addition, any delays by such third parties related to our expected milestones and/or data readouts or preliminary or full trial reports could adversely affect the development of our product candidates and cause us to incur significant additional expenses.